Radiative neutrino mass in an alternative $U(1)_{B-L}$ gauge symmetry: Introduction

 In many models, an additional discrete $Z_2$ symmetry has to be imposed in order to forbid tree level masses of neutrinos and to guarantee the stability of DM.
-However $U(1)_{B-L}$ gauge symmetry can play such a role by taking non-trivial charge assignment of SM gauge singlet fermions as shown in ref.~\cite{Singirala:2017see}, where the lightest neutral particle with non-trivial $U(1)_{B-L}$ charge can be a DM candidate.
+However $U(1)_{B-L}$ gauge symmetry can play such a role by taking non-trivial charge assignment of standard model (SM) gauge singlet fermions as shown in ref.~\cite{Singirala:2017see}, where the lightest neutral particle with non-trivial $U(1)_{B-L}$ charge can be a DM candidate.
 In this case, its stability is assured by a remnant $Z_2$ symmetry after the spontaneous $U(1)_{B-L}$ symmetry breaking.
 Thus it is interesting to construct a radiative neutrino mass model based on the alternative charge assignment of $U(1)_{B-L}$.

 In this paper, we construct and analyze a model of $U(1)_{B-L}$ with alternative charge assignment, in which neutrino masses are generated at one loop level by introducing some exotic scalar fields.
-We provide formulas of neutrino mass matrix, decay ratio of lepton flavor violating process and relic density of our DM candidate.
-Then numerical global analysis is carried out to search for parameter sets that can fit the neutrino oscillation data and satisfy experimental constraints.
+Also we consider a physical Goldstone boson (GB), which is induced as a consequence of global symmetry in our scalar potential introducing two types of SM gauge singlet scalar fields with nonzero $U(1)_{B-L}$ charges and vacuum expectation values (VEVs).
+We provide formulas of neutrino mass matrix, decay ratio of lepton flavor violating process and relic density of our DM candidate that is determined by interactions associated with the physical GB and an additional vector gauge boson $Z'$ from $U(1)_{B-L}$.
+Then numerical global and benchmark analyses are carried out to search for parameter sets that can fit the neutrino oscillation data and satisfy experimental constraints of lepton flavor violations (LFVs) and relic density of DM.

 This paper is organized as follows.
 In Sec.~II, we show our model, and formulate the neutral fermion sector, boson sector, lepton sector, and dark matter sector.
 Also we analyze the relic density of DM without conflict of direct detection searches, and carry out global analysis.
 Finally We conclude and discuss in Sec.~III.